ranchodeluxe/django-zforms/README.md

 Django-zForms
 =================

 There are some people out there who still render HTML form fields with Django/Python.
-While using forms for server-side validation makes sense ( and only in some cases ), using them as renderers is only be useful in the simplest of situations or else it gets ugly fast.
+While using forms for server-side validation makes sense ( and only in some cases ), using them to render might only be useful in the simplest of situations or else it gets ugly fast.

 Goal(s)
 -------------